cartalyst/manuals/demo/api/controller.md

 For our API to work, we need to create an API controller.

 Our API is going to respond to the following resource paths:

+	// Reading book(s)
 	GET    /api/books
+	GET    /api/books/:id

+	// Creating a book
 	POST   /api/books

+	// Updating a book
+	PUT    /api/books/:id

+	// Deleting a book
+	DELETE /api/books/:id

+	// Return information for
+	// a books datatable
 	GET    /api/books/datatable

 #####GET /api/books

-If the ID of a book is passed through as a parameter, we return that book.
-If the ID isn't passed through, we return all books.
+Return an array of all books

+#####GET /api/books/:id

+Returns a single book, by the given ID.
+For example, `/api/books/3` returns a book with the ID, 3.

 #####POST /api/books

-This method is used to create or update a book.
+This method is used to create a book.
 Information is passed through about the book and we create or update a model instance accordingly and return the created model instance.

+#####PUT /api/books/:id

+This method is identical to `POST /api/books` except you provide the ID of a book to update.

+#####DELETE /api/books/:id

+This method is used to delete a book by the given ID.

 #####GET /api/books/datatable

 This method returns an array of information used for creating a "Platform Table" - an AJAX driven table used for displaying records in the administration interface.

-####Creating controller
+####Creating the Controller

 API controllers in Platform work identically to a [RESTful Laravel Controller](http://laravel.com/docs/controllers#restful-controllers).
 API controllers must extend a base class called `API_Controller`.

-#####A little detour

-Convention states that all methods in an API controller should return an array.
-The contents of this array depend on whether the request was successful.

-If the request wasn't successful, the return format is like so:

-	return array(

-		// Return the status key
-		'status' => false,

-		// A message is *required* (in the sense that controllers expect a message to give
-		// to the user).
-You should provide a message where possible for consistency.
-		'message' => 'A descriptive error message talking
-	);

-If the request was successful, the format is like so:

-	return array(

-		// We return the status key
-		'status' => true,

-		// Aaannd from here, return whatever you
-		// need to
-		'foo' => array(
-			'bar' => 'baz',
-		),

-		'another' => 'value',
-	);

-#####Down to business

 Let's get into writing some code!
 Navigate to `books/controllers/api` and create a file called `books.php`.
 We'll start by making our methods to correspond to the resource paths: